Welcome to Year 1

 Homework:

 Weekly spellings will be set on Spelling Shed each Friday and the spelling test will be on the following Friday.
-Please find the termly spelling attached at the bottom of this page.
+Please find the termly spelling attached to the bottom of this page.

 Link to Spelling Shed

-Children to log into Numbots and aim to complete 20 minutes per week.
+Children log onto Numbots and aim to complete 20 minutes per week.

 Link to Numbots